 Assistive Technology and Parents with Disabilities

-Below is an edited excerpt from the Iowa Assistive Technology Project’s free comprehensive handbook, Assistive Technology for Parents with Disabilities (PDF - Get Adobe Reader):
+Below is an edited excerpt from the Idaho Assistive Technology Project’s free comprehensive handbook, Assistive Technology for Parents with Disabilities (PDF - Get Adobe Reader):

 Parents with disabilities have the same universal goals and desires for their children as other parents.
 They want to provide their children with a loving, safe home and to participate fully in their children’s daily lives.
 They want to prepare meals, help with homework, and play games with their children.